 The Reading section asks you to process a lot of information in a short amount of time.
 To make things easier for yourself, underline and circle important words and sentences as you go.

 Divide Your Time Evenly Between Passages

-The Reading test asks you to answer questions on three different passages.
-The recommendation is that you spend 20 minutes on each passage.
-This may not seem like much time to devote to a single passage but remember, you only have one hour to complete the Reading section.
+In the Reading test, you’ll be asked to answer questions on three different passages.
+We recommend spending around 20 minutes on each passage.
+This may not seem like much time to devote to a single passage but remember: you only have one hour to complete the Reading section.

 By splitting your time evenly between all three passages, you’ll give yourself the best chance of overall success.
 Just remember to keep an eye on the time, as you don’t want to end up with only 10 minutes to spend on the last passage.

 - You don’t lose points for wrong answers—so never leave a blank space

 - You’ll be writing in pencil, so remember to bring an eraser

 - For the True/False questions, you can write “T” or “F” instead of True or False, respectively

-We hope you found these tips helpful and wish you the best of luck on the IELTS Reading section!
+We hope you found these IELTS Reading tips helpful, and wish you the best of luck on the IELTS Reading section!